top of page

 Unaccompanied minor refugees (UMF)

-Unaccompanied minor refugees are refugees who are under the age of majority and are staying in Germany without a parent or guardian.
+Unaccompanied minor refugees are refugees who are under the age of majority and are staying in Germany without a parent or legal guardian.
 Numerous special regulations under asylum and migration law apply to unaccompanied minor refugees.

 Related legal source: UN Convention on the Rights of the Child